ajha23/lala_challenge_console/README.md

 - Clone this repo in your system

  ## Server Setup:
    - Go to server folder and run npm install to install server dependency.
-    -run npm start to start server.
+   - run npm start to start server.

  ## Client Setup:
   - run npm install by going into app folder.